tq1/tq1-docs/README.md

-# tq1-docs
+# TQ1 DOCS

-Repository for general tq1 docs that will be used by Read The Docs
+This repository contains all general tq1 docs that do not apply to the SDKs

+- master-custom-files : Read the docs [link](http://tq1-custom-files.readthedocs.org/)